wellys3/TEMPLATE-ABAP-PROGRAM/README.md

    Version : 1.0.1

 ## Installation
-This project is supported by `ABAPGit Project`_.
+This project is supported by <a href="https://github.com/larshp/abapGit">ABAPGit Project</a>.
 Download ZIP file or integrate this project to him.

 ## Changelog